IAMDXX/CMPUT391_YEG_Database/project/unit1/README.md

 At present we just done for small data and it runs perfectly but for the orignal data we have some issue that can't be solved.

 Issue: data about way can't be written into the CSV file.

+Constraints:

+Discard the ways with nodes not existing
+Discard the ways with less than 2 nodes

+Cheked for the duplicated nodes and ways.